mehulagg/gitlab/doc/user/project/deploy_tokens/index.md

 automatically exposed to the CI/CD jobs as environment variables: `CI_DEPLOY_USER` and `CI_DEPLOY_PASSWORD`, respectively.

-After you create the token, you can login to the Container Registry using those variables:
+After you create the token, you can log in to the Container Registry using those variables:

 ```shell